sharvan9515/datascience_automation/README.md

    EOF
    ```

+   For your own data, replace `iris.csv` with the path to your dataset.

-3. **Run the pipeline** on the CSV file, specifying the name of the target column:
+3. **Run the pipeline** on the CSV file, passing the path and the target column
+   name:

    ```bash
    python -m automation.pipeline iris.csv target
    ```

-   If you set the environment variable `OPENAI_API_KEY`, the agents will query the
-   API for more detailed suggestions.
-Without it, they fall back to deterministic
-   behaviour.
+   The script produces a detailed log of each agent step.
+If the environment
+   variable `OPENAI_API_KEY` is set, the orchestrator consults the OpenAI API for
+   smarter decisions; otherwise deterministic heuristics are used.

+   After completion you will find:

+   - `pipeline.py` – assembled code for the final pipeline
+   - `output/` – directory containing logs, iteration history and a short report

 The script prints log entries from every agent step.
 Example output: